 Of the six different sealers that I compared to Dullcote, the one that came the closest to dullness and smoothness was Tree House Studio Clear Acrylic Matte Coating.
 I found my can at Hobby Lobby for $5.99 and I used a 40% off coupon to make it a real bargain.
 The can is 11 ounces.

 The next most comparable spray would be Krylon Crystal Clear Flat.
 It was a bit more smelly than the Tree House sealer but not as smelly as Dullcote.
 In terms of smoothness, it felt just a tiny bit coarser than the Tree House, but not by much.
-It comes in an 11 ounce can and I believe it can be found at Walmart (I bought mine at Menard’s but I think it can be found wherever Krylon paints are sold).
+It comes in an 11 ounce can and I believe it can be found at Walmart.
+(UPDATE: It seems that this product has now been discontinued and replaced with CoverMAXX and it is NOT THE SAME.
+CoverMAXX is horrible stuff so don't substitute it for Krylon Crystal Clear Flat).

 This is not a definitive list by any means.
 If you have a dull, matte, or flat sealer that you use that isn’t on this list, I sure would like to know about it to see how it compares to Dullcote.
 Thanks!